 - Is a major source of joy and achievement

 Since 2001, the New School’s Outreach Workshops have taken place at over 300 primary schools, post-primary schools, youth centres and special needs organisations nationwide, as well as at the Ark and National Concert Hall, Our Lady’s Children’s Hospital Crumlin, and arts centres throughout the greater Dublin area.
+Our facilitators are professional musicians and educators with a wealth of experience and have been carefully selected for their ability to work with and inspire young students, as well as for their experience with group music tuition.

-Longer Term Courses & Lessons
+Longer-Term Music Courses & Lessons

 Both our workshops and In-School music classes are fully covered by employer's and public liability insurance.